mesosphere/dcos-commons/docs/pages/developer-guide.md

 ## Plans

 In the simple example above, it is obvious *how* to deploy this service.
-It consists of a single task that launches .
+It consists of a launching a single task.
 For more complex services with multiple pods, the SDK allows the definition of *plans* to orchestrate the deployment of tasks.
 You can learn more about the full capabilities of plans [here](#plan-execution) and [here](#custom-plans-java).

+For more in-depth information about how Plans work internally, see the [Plans and Deployment](../plans/) documentation.

 ### Default Deployment Plan